This is unpublished

 Clinical Experiences

-• Continuity clinic at the Women’s Health Care Center at UWMC Roosevelt
+• Continuity clinic at the OB/GYN and Primary Care Clinic at UW Medical Center - Roosevelt

 • HIV elective at Madison Clinic